-As described in the economic results section, electric utility rate reductions were tested in conjunction with higher rebates to achieve an equivalent Net Present Cost.
-Pilot electric rates could be explored with Xcel Energy to incentivize this switch.
+As described in the economic results section, time-of-use electric utility rates were tested in conjunction with higher rebates to achieve an equivalent Net Present Cost.
+Pilot electric rates could be explored with Xcel Energy to refine utility rates for all electric buildings and help incentivize this switch.
 Pilot rates should consider time of use with lower costs during high heating times such as winter mornings.